RusPetro trebles revenue and raises reserves

 Since the end of the reporting period, RusPetro has added 10 percent to its proven reserves, bringing them to 173 million barrels, while its proven and probable - or 2P - reserves are up by 7.5 percent to 1.545 billion barrels.

-"We have good 2P, but converting from probable to proved is the priority," Wolcott said.
+"We have good 2P, but converting from probable to proved is the priority," Woolcott said.

 Analysts welcomed the reserves upgrade, which gives RusPetro an enterprise value to 2P reserves ratio of $1 per barrel, compared with a Russian industry average of some $3 per barrel.